 The most striking fact which emerges from a study of the fallout in the period following the Bravo test is the tendency for the debris to remain in the tropical latitudes.
 By far the largest amounts of fallout occurred in the latitude band from 10°S to 20°N, with occasional excursions into the more temperate latitudes of each hemisphere, particularly in the Americas.
 An example of this can be seen in the southwestern United States in the period beginning March 15.
 At this time, a deep low pressure system extending through most of the troposphere was located just off the west coast, with strong southwesterly winds over the southwestern states.
 This depression moved slowly eastward so that by March 18th, the southwesterly winds were over the Mississippi Valley.
-An examination of the fallout maps reveals that fallout during this period was associated with the southwesterly winds, which carried debris from the tropical regions.
+An exemination of the fallout maps reveals that fallout during this period was associated with the southwesterly winds, which carried debris from the tropical regions.
 It is significant that this fallout was independent of precipitation.
 The highest fallout values occurred during the first three days of the period when there was no precipitation, and even on the 18th, when there were several stations reporting precipitation, the fallout occurred in the region dominated by the southwesterly winds and was not closely associated with the existence of precipitation.
 A somewhat similar series of events occurred in the period March 21-25, although precipitation was more widespread in this case and may have had more influence on the observed fallout patterns.

-2.2 Runn
+2.2 ROMEO

-The second burst of the Castle series, Romeo, was detonated from a barge at 1830 GCT, March 26, 195h and then eastward within a very short time.
+The second burst of the Castle series, Romeo, also a high-yield burst of the same order of magnitude as the Bravo test, was detonated from a barge at 1830 GCT, March 26, 1954.
+The resulting cloud of debris reached to 110,000 feet, with the base of the mushroom top at 62,000 feet.
+The wind observations associated with this burst showed light easterly winds at virtually all levels increasing in speed above 80,000 feet to a maximum of 92 knots from the SE at the top of the highest observation, 95,000 feet.
+Although the trajectories (Figure 2.3) at all levels in the troposphere moved westward initially, the 30,000- and 40,000-foot trajectories curved northward and then eastward within a very short time.
 The lowest levels continued westward and the 18,000-foot trajectory appeared to curve back towards the United States on the 28th, although the meteorological data is uncertain.
 Winds in the stratosphere up to the level of the top of the cloud were probably from the east, carrying most of the mushroom westward.